1Mashilo/Boardroom-management/README.md

 - Developed CRUD operations for boardroom and reservation entities
 - Configured email notifications for reservation confirmations using PaperCut SMTP
 - Implemented core business logic for scheduling and preventing double-booking of boardrooms
-- Built a responsive front-end with Bootstrap for user-friendly interfaces
+- Built a responsive front-end with Javascript, CSS and Bootstrap
-- Added Microsoft Identity Client (MSAL) for secure user authentication with Microsoft services
-- Tested endpoints for the BookingsController, including viewing, creating, editing, and deleting reservations

 ## Tasks To Be Completed